leotschritter/cad-backend/docs/MULTITENANCY_PLANNING.md

 8. **Secret Management**: How to securely distribute DB credentials and API keys to tenant namespaces (Vault, K8s Secrets, external secret operator)?
 9. **Multi-Region**: Should Standard tier support regional selection?
 Or all in one region initially?
 10. **Enterprise Control Plane**: Should Enterprise tenants share the central control plane (authentication, billing) or fully isolated?
+11. **User-Tenant Model**: Should Standard/Enterprise users be able to belong to multiple tenants simultaneously?

 ---